 I was telling the truth.
 Ruth was lying.

 When she goes on and says, “the KCGOP gave EQUAL information to ALL THREE campaigns” she is lying again.

 The lists the Ron Paul campaign got from the County Party HAD THE PRESIDENTIAL PREFERENCE DELETED.
 Ruth was able to use the presidential preferences and tells us about it in “Gibberish.”
 This favoritism and selective control of information by the Inside Traders had a profound impact on what happened that day.

 This omission of information, by the way, is part of the huge campaign of cheating by the McCain campaign making use of its control of corrupt GOP Pragmatic/Left elite operatives in the Party hierarchy like Michael Young and Lori Sotelo and their acomplices.

-This is part of the story I announced I would break here, but have not yet so done.
-The reason is that the story just keeps getting bigger.
+This is part of the story I announced I would break here, but have not broken.
+The story just keeps getting bigger.